What is a troll?

 So trolls just insult people for fun?

-Are they just an unpleasant nuisance?
+Are trolls just an unpleasant nuisance?